apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 ## Step 1: Download the MapR Drill ODBC Driver

 Download the installer that corresponds to the bitness of the client application from which you want to create an ODBC connection.
-Version 1.3.8 is the current version.
+The current version is 1.3.8.

 * [MapR Drill ODBC Driver (32-bit)](http://package.mapr.com/tools/MapR-ODBC/MapR_Drill/)
 * [MapR Drill ODBC Driver (64-bit)](http://package.mapr.com/tools/MapR-ODBC/MapR_Drill/)